enqueuezero/site/content/wsgi.md

 ### Environment

-// TODO: explain the environ dict
+The `env` dict contains OS environ variables and HTTP request information.

 ### Response Iterable

 The iterable as the response makes WSGI available for both streaming response and non-streaming response.
-The string, list, or Python iterable object can be used as responses.
+The string, list, or any Python iterable object can be used as responses.

-Below is the pseudo code of how web server returns iterable to client:
+Below is the pseudo code of how web server transforms and sends iterable to client:

 ```
+# server side code
 iterable = app(env, start_response)
 for chunk in iterable:
     client.send_bytes(chunk)